smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 F12=Cancel
 ```
 :::tip
 The special function key value ACK does not generate any data sent to the Host system.
-It is used to clear the script driver program's screen image buffer, typically after a *STATUS message was received from the host.
-(Status messages do not require any response by a human operator, but the driver program may need to clear them in order to manage step timeouts.)
+It is used to clear the script driver program's screen image buffer, typically after a \*STATUS message was received from the host.
+(Status messages do not require any response by a human operator, but the Script driver program must clear them from the program's buffer in order to manage step timeouts and recognize the next display format write that would require a response.)
 :::

-#### Functions
+##### Functions

 - **Cursor up/down**: Moves the cursor down or back up to select the function that is inserted into the Function to send field.
 - **Pageup/Pagedown**: When the window shows "More..." at the bottom, right-hand corner, use the Paging keys to show other valid values from the entire list.
 - **Enter**: Returns the currently highlighted function and inserts it into the Function to send field.
 - **F12=Cancel**: Quits the window and returns to the step details screen without selecting a function.

-##### Cursor Control Selection
+#### Cursor Control Selection

 Cursor Control Selection Window
 ```